How to change your Recruitment Strategy & Hire the Best Talent.

 A solid message and clear goals are always much easier to relate to.
 Recognise that sometimes joining your company might lead them to other great opportunities, long term, outside of your business.
+Describe real life stories.
 Talk about people who were seconded to other departments or companies or where they went after they worked for you.

 8. Talk about the market, the climate and how you will deal with any challenges.

-We’ve started to hear more candidates ask about employers’ post Brexit strategy, or your thought son how AI has already and will change job roles, for example, so be prepared to discuss this in detail.
-A strong message about how challenges are tackled inspires confidence and security
+You may be asked, inevitably, about your company’s post Brexit strategy, or your thought son how AI has already and will change job roles, for example, so be prepared to discuss these topics in detail.
+A strong message about how challenges are tackled inspires confidence and security.

 9. Don’t fall victim to social updates overload.

-Try not to mimic your competitors and over spend every day shouting loudly on the same social media as them.
-Try not to sound arrogant.
-Case studies are probably a better way to show how great working for your company could be.
+Try not to mimic your competitors when you manage your company’s social media updates.
+Make sure you also don’t sound arrogant.
+Video content and case studies are a great way to show how great working for your company could be.
 But try and keep it personal so there is a really strong sense of your own individual culture in your social updates.
 Having said that, you would help yourself more if you could do something a bit different.
 Have you seen recently how many employers talk about how wonderful they are, how great their business is on Linkedin?
 I’ve even seen updates where one week the company is saying “we don’t advertise jobs as we are so good and don’t need to”, and then a couple of weeks later the same company putting an advert update on their profile.
 These are statements which just makes them look desperate.

 10. Reply to your unsuccessful applicants too.

 I can’t emphasise enough how important this is.
-Explain the reasons for being rejected, which skills you need and where they are lacking.
-You never know, they might decide to learn those skills and come back to you one day in the future for work, or they might even have a friend or relative to recommend who does have those exact skills you need.
+Explain the reasons for rejecting candidates, for example which skills you need and where they are lacking.
+You never know, they might decide to learn those skills and come back to you one day in the future for work, or even as a client.
+They might even have a friend or relative to recommend who does have those exact skills you need.
 If anything, being helpful will guarantee that the last experience they have with you is a positive one.

-Not everyone enjoys being involved in recruitment.
-If this is the case for you and it isn’t a necessary part of your job role then tell your colleagues/ boss.
-They may be able to help either by passing the responsibility to someone who does actually want to be involved or train you or help you by sharing the responsibility.
+Not everyone has the time or enjoys being involved in recruitment.
+If this is the case for you and it isn’t a necessary part of your main job role then tell your colleagues/ boss.
+They may be able to help, either by passing the responsibility to someone who does actually want to be involved or train you or help you by sharing the responsibility.

-If recruitment seems like workload overload, then have a look at our recruitment services!
+If recruitment seems like workload overload, it needn’t be.
+Have a look at our recruitment services!
 We can help you manage the full recruitment process end to end.